-6) Team Member Work Distribution and Individual Recent Experience -- Describe experience of the participants unique to the planning for construction, rehabilitation, and maintenance or repair of airfield pavement projects and how the academic, industrial, and/or research experiences relate to the project to be undertaken.
-Experience should include work done for Commercial Service Airports, General Aviation airports, and military installations.
+6) Accomplishments and Recent Experience of the Research Team -- Describe the experience of the participants unique to forensic evaluation of concrete airfield pavement deterioration, experience with airfield operational requirements, and how the teams' academic, industrial and/or research experiences relate to the project to be undertaken.
+Described experience should be limited to work done for Commercial Service Airports.